Arkansas gas prices down double digits over the last week - NewsBreak

 In the United States, the most expensive gas is currently in California which has an average of $6.03 and Georgia has the cheapest average price in the country at $4.14.

-For more information on the cheapest gas prices near you, check out our Gas Tracker .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+For more information on the cheapest gas prices near you, check out our Gas Tracker.